MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/exchange-cmdlet-syntax.md

  For example, if you want the output `Don't confuse two single quotation marks with a double quotation mark!`, enter the value  **'Don''t confuse two single quotation marks with a double quotation mark!'**.

 ## Command operators in Exchange PowerShell
-<a name="operator"> </a>

 The following table shows the valid operators that you can use in an Exchange command.
-Some of these symbols were also described in the earlier [Command conventions in Exchange PowerShell](exchange-cmdlet-syntax.md#convention) section.
+Some of these symbols were also described in the earlier Command conventions in Exchange PowerShell section.
 However, these symbols have different meanings when they're used on the command line as operators.
 For example, the minus sign that's used to indicate a parameter can also be used in a command as a mathematical operator.

 |**Operator**|**Description**|
 |:-----|:-----|